 All used MINI Cabriolet Shock Absorbers listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com listed used car parts for MINI Cabriolet are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices or used OEM car parts up to 80% cheaper than main dealer prices for MINI Cabriolet from premium breaker yards from across the UK.

 About Shock Absorbers

 Most modern cars have shock absorbers or hydraulic dampers as part of their suspension system.
 Usually combined with coil springs, the shock absorbers primary function is to smooth out the car's ride and dampen any bounce generated by the springs as the car travels over the ground.

 The shock absorber is constructed of hollow metal tubing which is sealed with end caps creating a chamber or cylinder which is filled with hydraulic oil or fluid.
 A piston located inside the chamber is connected to a rod which passes through seals at one end.
 The piston is able to move up and down the chamber but due to narrow passages in the piston the oil slows or dampens its movement.

 The chamber end of the shock absorber (bottom) is bolted to the axle, trailing arm or strut while the piston rod end (top) is bolted to a reinforced section of the bodywork.
 This braces the suspension of the car, slowing any bounce due to the resistance provided by the shock absorber.